mahoney1/docs/commercial-paper-tutorial.md

 [Issue message](docs/pics/redeem-output.png)

 Well done!
-You've completed the full (yet simple) lifecycle for a Commercial Paper.
+You've completed the tutorial, and successfully interacted with the Smart Contract, which demonstrates a simple lifecycle of a Commercial Paper instance on the blockchain.

 ## Conclusion

 Nice job - you're done.
-You learned how to deploy a very substantial Commercial Paper smart contract sample using the IBM Blockchain IDE and seen a glimpse of its abilities to create, package, install, instantiate a smart contract developed using Hyperledger Fabric's newest programming model.

-You've then used that operational smart contract, and interacted as employees of two different organizations, to complete the Commercial Paper's lifecycle.
-The users are using simple client applications and identities (provided by their respective organisations) and they combine to write the transactions to the blockchain.
+You learned how to deploy a simple, yet substantial Commercial Paper smart contract sample using the IBM Blockchain IDE and seen its abilities to create, package, install, instantiate a smart contract developed using Hyperledger Fabric's newest programming model( clearly, the IBM Blockchain IDE tool provides a lot more (such as the develop/debug/test lifecycle of a developer) beyond the scope of this particular tutorial).
+You've interacted as employees of two different organizations, using simple client applications and wallets containing identities (provided by their respective organisations) to carry out the transactions.

-The next tutorial will concentrate on another application perspective: getting the history of transactions for a particular asset, like this Commercial paper.
-This means adding query functionality to the contract, and consuming this as a transaction, from the respective application clients.
+The next tutorial will concentrate on another application perspective: querying the ledger, such as getting the history of transactions for a particular asset, like this Commercial paper lifecycle you've just created.
+This means adding query functionality to the smart contract, and, once again, running queries and getting results back to the respective application clients.

 Thank you for completing this!